Mothers' mission to bring adult changing tables to Minnesota State Fair comes to pass

 Tram Nguyen and Sarah St. Louis are on a mission, as the mothers of Ezra, a cat lover who had a brain injury, and Sadie, a music lover who has a chromosomal disorder and uses diapers.
 Before this year, the prospect of either needing to use the bathroom was a fraught moment.

+RELATED: Adult changing tables are now Minnesota law in all new public restrooms

-"We'd usually try and find a shaded area that's not crowded.
-Right here would be a great spot, because it's by a tree," Nguyen said.
+"Usually we'd try to find an area that's maybe against the way that's not crowded.
+Right here would be a great spot, because it's hidden by a tree [laughs]!"
+Nguyen said.

 The motivated mothers have already passed a law to get adult changing tables in new-build public buildings.
 This year, they got them at Minnesota's most public event for the first time ever.
 It was an emotional moment for both.

 "I started crying.
-I was so excited to see this mission to bring human dignity to Minnesota, and now to be able to bring it to the State Fair was like we are really doing something, we are making it happen," St. Louis said.
+I was so excited that, you know, this mission just to bring human dignity to Minnesota, and now to be able to bring it to the State Fair was like we're really doing something, we're making this happen," St. Louis said.

-"We have had so many people at the Minnesota State Fair that are in tears, and like, amazed that they can now come and spend an hour, but they can spend the whole day because they have somewhere safe and dignified to change their loved ones and get back to their life, their event," Momentum Refresh director Qumi Kimble said.
+"We've had so many people here today at the Minnesota State Fair that are in tears, and like amazed that they can now come and not just spend an hour, but they can spend the whole day because they have somewhere safe and dignified to change their loved ones and be able to get back to their life, their event," said Momentum Refresh director Qumi Kimble.

 Nguyen and St. Louis want you to spread the word to anyone out there who may need a fully accessible bathroom.
 It is fully staffed and it's at Cosgrove and Lee, behind the Giggles Cafe.